Max Kless

 A platform is a climate.
 Content is the wildlife.
 Wildlife evolves.

-This is why the question “Can social media foster deep connections?” cannot be answered without discussing ranking.
-Love does not scale on a leaderboard.
-Trust does not go viral on purpose.
+That’s why the question “Can social media foster deep connections?” can’t be answered without discussing ranking.
+Love doesn’t scale on a leaderboard.
+Trust doesn’t go viral on purpose.

 The feed is good at making you feel involved.
 It is much worse at making you feel known.